oneplus-user/wineq/README.md

 7. we create file inside src named:train_and_evaluate.py --> touch src/train_and_evaluate.py
 then add content of train_and_evaluate.py
 -> python src/train_and_evaluate.py
-to take data from data/processed folder and fit model and print evaluation metrics and {save models to saved_models folder, score&model_parameters to reports}
+to take data from data/processed folder and fit model and print evaluation metrics and {save models to saved_models folder, score&model_parameters to report folder}

 [OPTIONAL] as git tracks it as well
 8. then add stage in dvc.yaml for above